shanthi1999/web-dev-error-solutions/errors/javascript/troubleshooting-module-not-found-error-can-t-resolve-in-in-node-js/README.md

+# 🐞 Troubleshooting "Module not found: Error: Can't resolve '...' in..." in Node.js

 This document addresses a common error encountered in Node.js projects, particularly when working with modules and `require()` or `import` statements:  `"Module not found: Error: Can't resolve '...' in..."`.
 This error indicates that Node.js cannot locate the specified module within its search paths.